 “The sole purpose of giving is access,” U.S. Senator Alan Simpson

-Like our former Senator, Alan Simpson, I’m deeply concerned about the influence of money on our representatives’ decision making.
-I know you are as well.
-But talk is useless, which is why I have a specific plan in place to address this problem.
+Like Alan Simpson, I’m concerned about the influence of money on our representatives’ decision making, which is why I have a plan to address this problem.

-In fact, when I decided to run for office, people told me it would be tough running against John Barrasso.
-When I asked why, all they said was, “Because he’s raised so much money”.
+When I decided to run for office a few months ago, people told me it would be tough running against John Barrasso.
+When I asked why they said, “Because he’s raised so much money.”
 Not once in this campaign has anyone said it’s because he’s done so much for Wyoming families — just that he has lots of money.

 That’s sad.
 It needs to change.
 It’s part of the swamp draining.

-With this simple change, some great things happen for us as citizens!
+With these changes, consistent with First Amendment principles, great things happen for us as citizens!

 - Our senators work full-time for us, not spend 27% of their time fundraising.

-- Lobbyists, PACs, and special interests lose their hold on our representatives.
+- Lobbyists, PACs, and special interests lose their death grip on our representatives.

 - Full transparency and public disclosure of all money that is donated to PACs.